 In terms of numbers of homes protected, ADT is several times bigger than

-while the latest Wikipedia figures for ADT are about 6.5 million (As of
+Monitronics.
+The latest Wikipedia figures show Monitronics with about 1 million customers, and ADT with about 6.5 million (As of

 For many years, ADT has always had a “go-to-brand system” for their new alarm installations.
 Historically, they have used private-labeled, “proprietary” versions of various Ademco home security systems.
 The ADT proprietary versions are physically identical to the original panel, but various programming changes internally render them un-usable by non-ADT companies.